Literacy Icon

 This app is perfect for more tech-savvy first and second graders (and up!).
 Book Creator lets students create their own books and add fun features like their own videos, voice recordings, and music.
 They can use a pen to annotate and draw in their book.
 Then, students can save their books to be read by others!

-You could use this during literacy stations as a writing center as well as the iPad center.
+You could add this to your list of apps for literacy stations as a writing center as well as the iPad center.

 My Story School eBook Maker